Starfish-develop/Starfish/README.md

 * *Spectra*: High resolution TRES spectrum.
 51 orders, R = 48,000 (FWHM = 6.8 km/s) with typical signal to noise of 50 in each resolution element.
 All target spectra are flux-calibrated to within 10% error in c0 and 3% error in higher terms.
 * *Photometry*: UBVRI, Herbst, Grankin, 2MASS, and other sources. ugriz from Keplercam.
 Generally, some of infrared points will be contaminated with disk emission. ugriz data from Keplercam.

-# PHOENIX Models

-* Investigate Lejune models
-* Get BT-Settl models from France Allard's website

-# TRES Data and Reduction

-* Get sigma spectrum from IRAF/echelle, but I will have to do my own reduction.
-* Check method against Willie2012 targets: WASP-14 and HAT-P-9
 * Search TRES archive by position for all stars in proposal

 # Code